Adrián de la Garza: Torture and human rights complaints

-Alleged organized crime links
+Allegations of links to organized crime

-In October 2016, a police report by the Spanish National Police Corps implicated de la Garza as one of several political contacts of Juan Manuel Muñoz Luévano, alias "El Mono", during his tenure as Attorney General.
-This conclusion was drawn from years of wiretapping Muñoz Luévano.
-Earlier in the same year, Muñoz Luévano had been arrested for his alleged involvement in coordinating the transportation of cocaine into Europe for Los Zetas.
+In October 2016, a report by the Spanish National Police Corps named de la Garza among the political contacts of Juan Manuel Muñoz Luévano, alias "El Mono", during his tenure as attorney general.
+The finding was based on years of wiretapping of Muñoz Luévano.
+Muñoz Luévano had been arrested earlier that year over his alleged role in shipping cocaine to Europe for Los Zetas.